josiahkl/spantracts/README.md

 # span tracts

 This repository has scripts to track fibers between the anterior insula and nucleus accumbens (NAcc).
-Each matlab script is commented, but feel free to email josiah@stanford.edu with questions.
+Each matlab script is commented, but feel free to email josiah@uark.edu with questions.
 Instructions to track MPFC-NAcc and VTA-NAcc fibers are also below.

 <b>Workflow: </b></br>
 (1) Set up computing environment </br>